-There’s a reason that boxed mac and cheese is so popular.
-You can’t beat pasta shells coated in a cheesy sauce.
-But as delicious as boxed mac and cheese is, it’s usually pretty simple and very unhealthy.
+There’s a reason boxed mac and cheese is so popular – you can’t beat pasta shells coated in a cheesy sauce!
+But as delicious as store-bought mac and cheese is, it’s usually pretty simple and without substance.
 That’s why I love this chicken broccoli pasta recipe.
-It has everything you love about boxed mac and cheese, but it’s much healthier because it’s packed with lean protein and vegetables.
-And it has a lot of flavors, too, so it’s far more interesting.
-And best of all?
-It’s almost as easy to make as the kind that comes in a box!
+It is so delicious and cheesy, but also much better for you because it’s tossed with lean protein and vegetables.
+It’s packed with diverse flavors, making it a far more captivating dish, and making this pasta dinner is nearly as easy as preparing a boxed version!

 - Quick.
 This recipe only takes 30 minutes to make, and it’s a complete meal.

-- Healthier.
+- Homemade.
 Your body and your taste buds will feel good after you eat this dish.
-Even though it’s healthier than the boxed version, this mac and cheese recipe is still incredibly creamy.
+Even though it’s lighter than the boxed version, this mac and cheese recipe is still creamy.

 - Irresistibly flavorful.
 The cheese sauce is rich and luxurious, the chicken is tender and juicy, and the broccoli adds the perfect element of freshness.